 Alternative forms of support can come from chosen family and friendship groups.
 Counseling and support groups also provide ways to process the cancer experience, through spaces tailored specifically for gender diverse patients.
 There are organizations that can assist.
 The LGBT Cancer Network provides online listings of inclusive medical providers across the country.
 Lambda Legal and Transgender Law Center can help you with legal challenges.
 Such challenges can range from name changes to gender markers.

 CancerCare celebrates all facets of gender diversity.
-Our oncology social workers provide counseling in New York and New Jersey and telephone case management throughout the country.
+Our oncology social workers provide counseling in New York and New Jersey and telephone resource navigation throughout the country.
 Support groups are available for those with a cancer diagnosis and their loved ones.
 All services are free of charge.